paran01c/Algorithm-Study/I/Karatsuba-Multiplication-Array/README.md

 # Karatsuba method for integer Multiplication

-It can add and multiply 2 numbers
+It can add and multiply 2 array of int's

 - Input:
   - number1